kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

   Metric: `apiserver_request_total{resource=pods,subresource=resize}`

+* **How can someone using this feature know that it is working for their instance?**

+  - If the Kubelet supports InPlacePodVerticalScaling, it will always set the `Resources` field in container status.
+  - The `ResizeStatus` in the pod status should converge to the empty value, indicating the resize has completed.
+  - The `Resources` in the container status should converge to the resized resources, or an approximation of it (see [Edge-triggered Resizes](#edge-triggered-resizes) for more details on when these resources can diverge).

 * **What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?**
   - [x] Metrics